sdiehl/wiwinwlh/tutorial.md

 ~~~~ {.haskell include="src/11-quantification/impredicative.hs"}
 ~~~~

-Use of this extension is rare, although GHC is very liberal about telling us to enable it when one accidentally makes a typo in a type signature!
+Use of this extension is very rare, and there is some consideration that ``-XImpredicativeTypes`` is fundamentally broken.
+Although GHC is very liberal about telling us to enable it when one accidentally makes a typo in a type signature!

 Scoped Type Variables
 ---------------------